Understanding AC-DC Rectifiers: How They Work and Why They're Essential

 Applications of Rectifiers

-Rectifiers are used in various applications:
+Rectifiers are used in a wide variety of applications:

 Advantages and Limitations